ElsevierSoftwareX/SOFTX_2020_76/README.md

 ## Mapping

+The mapping from OWL to Go follows the following table.

 OWL construct | OWL expression (owl:..., rdf(s):...) | Go construct
 --- | ---| ---
 Class | Class A | `interface A`; `struct sA` implements `A`